marcglasberg/kissforreact.org/react/comparisons/comparing-redux.md

 * Centralizing the application state and logic
 * Allowing easy debugging

-But Kiss is developer-friendly, shares no code with the traditional Redux or Redux Toolkit, and has none of their boilerplate.
+But Kiss is developer-friendly and has none of their boilerplate.

 Let's see some code comparisons.